WillMAW2/Amoeba2/README.md

 # Amoeba2
- Attempting a multiplayer cellular automata game
+ A party multiplayer free-for-all combat game with PCG elements